Iranian cuisine: Fruits and vegetables

 The agriculture of Iran produces many fruits and vegetables.
 Thus, a bowl of fresh fruit is common on Iranian tables, and vegetables are standard side dishes in most meals.
 These are not only enjoyed fresh and ripe as desserts but are also combined with meat as accompaniments to main dishes.
 When fresh fruits are not available, a large variety of dried fruits such as dates, figs, apricots, plums and peaches are served instead.
 Southern Iran is one of the world's major date producers, where some special cultivars such as the Bam date are grown.

 Vegetables such as pumpkins, spinach, green beans, fava beans, courgette, varieties of squash, onion, garlic and carrot are commonly used in Iranian dishes.
 Tomatoes, cucumbers and scallion often accompany a meal.
 While the eggplant is "the potato of Iran", Iranians are fond of fresh green salads dressed with olive oil, lemon juice, salt, chili powder, and garlic powder.

 Fruit dolma is probably a specialty of Iranian cuisine.
 The fruit is first cooked, then stuffed with meat, seasonings, and sometimes tomato sauce.
-The dolma is then simmered in meat broth or ascallions sweet-and-sour sauce.
+The dolma is then simmered in meat broth or a scallion sweet-and-sour sauce.

 Verjuice, a highly acidic juice made by pressing unripe grapes or other sour fruit, is used in various Iranian dishes.
 It is mainly used within soup and stew dishes, but also to simmer a type of squash dolma.
 Unripe grapes are also used whole in some dishes such as khoresh-e ghooreh (lamb stew with sour grapes).
 As a spice, verjuice powder (pudr-e ghooreh) is sometimes reinforced by verjuice and then dried.